Inclement Weather Updates

 The institution determined which students did, or will receive emergency financial aid grants, and how much funding they did, or will receive in the following manner:

-For students enrolled for summer, the same $400 was disbursed to 268 returning students from the spring term who had already certified that they had COVID-19 related expenses.
-Then 22 newly enrolled students for summer term certified that they had COVID-19 related expenses and were disbursed the $400 for summer.
+Summer 2020 term: For students enrolled for summer, $400 was disbursed to 268 returning students from the spring term who had already certified that they had COVID-19 related expenses.
+Then 22 newly enrolled students for summer term certified that they had COVID-19 related expenses and were disbursed $400 for the summer term.

-New certification forms were completed by Title IV eligible and enrolled students.
-First disbursements in August were for $400 per student.
+Fall 2020 term: New certification forms were completed by Title IV eligible and enrolled students.
+In August the first fall disbursements were distributed for $400 per student.
 Additional disbursements of $400 were awarded for the month of September.
 All students who had certified by September 25, 2020 received in total $800 for August and September combined.

 The following information was shared with students: